General Comodule-Contramodule Correspondence: Examples

-It is easy to see that the unitality and the associativity conditions for $\theta$ are the same as for $\rho$.
-In particular, if $\K$ is a $\Q$-algebra, then $\theta_n = \theta_1^{(n)} =\frac{1}{n!} \theta_1^n$ for all $n$.
-The finiteness condition is different: since $f (z^n)$ can be an arbitrary sequence of elements of $V$, the condition can be stated as
+The unitality and the associativity conditions for $\theta$ are \eqref{unit_assoc}, the same as for $\rho$.
+In characteristic zero, it becomes \eqref{unit_assoc_0}, that is, $\theta_n = \theta_1^{(n)}$ for all $n$.
+The finiteness condition is different: since $f (z^n)$ can be an arbitrary sequence of elements of $X$, the condition can be stated as

 Such well-definedness may or may not result from series convergence in some topology.
-Positselski \cite[0.2]{Pos3} emphasises the point that it is an algebraic infinite summation operation that, in this case, is a linear map $s : U \rightarrow X$ where $U$ is a subspace of $X[[t]]$ such that for all $f \in [C,X]$
+Positselski \cite[0.2]{Pos3} emphasises this point: in general, it is an algebraic infinite summation operation.
+It is convenient to think that a $C$-contramodule is equipped with $(U,s)$ where $U$ is a subspace of $X[[t]]$ and $s : U \rightarrow X$ is a linear map such that for all $f \in [C,X]$